 Look for credit cards with long 0% APR introductory periods and no fees.
 If you use them correctly, balance transfer cards can help you get out of debt without paying a dime in interest.
 Citi Simplicity, Citi Double Cash, and Chase Slate are all great options to consider.

-Credit Cards for Building Credit
+Best Credit Cards for Building Credit

 Don’t let poor credit get in the way of enjoying credit card perks.
 Get the ball rolling with a credit card that accepts people with less than perfect credit reports.
 Look for cards that report to all three credit bureaus and have low annual fees.
 If you make on-time payments and don’t overextend your balance, it could help you improve your credit score.
-Discover it Secured Card and OpenSky Visa Secured Visa Card are two good starting places if you want to rebuild your score.
+Discover it Secured Card, Walmart Credit Card and OpenSky Visa Secured Visa Card are two good starting places if you want to rebuild your score.

 Travel credit cards can help you earn hundreds or even thousands of dollars in flights, hotels, and luxury perks by simply using them to pay for your everyday expenses.
 Chase Sapphire Preferred, Barclays Arrival Premier, and Capital One’s Venture are all good options to consider.

-Student Credit Cards
+Best Credit Cards for Students

 Not having a credit history will disqualify you from most credit cards worth considering.
 But it’s not such a problem if you’re attending college.
 Student credit cards like Deserve Edu Mastercard and Discover it Chrome for Students offer attractive rates, rewards, and perks even if you’re still working on building your credit.
 Deserve’s Edu Mastercard doesn’t even require a Social Security Number, which opens it to international students.